 Before we can understand Freud's theory of personality, we must first understand his view of how the mind is organized.

-According to Freud, the mind can be divided into two main parts:
+According to Freud, the mind can be divided into three different levels:

 - The unconscious mind is a reservoir of feelings, thoughts, urges, and memories that outside of our conscious awareness.
 Most of the contents of the unconscious are unacceptable or unpleasant, such as feelings of pain, anxiety, or conflict.
 According to Freud, the unconscious continues to influence our behavior and experience, even though we are unaware of these underlying influences.